Florida Insurance FAQs

 This coverage pays for the treatment of injuries to the driver and passengers of the policyholder’s car.
 At its broadest, PIP can cover medical payments, lost wages and the cost of replacing services normally performed by someone injured in an auto accident.
 It may also cover funeral costs.

 This coverage pays for damage you (or someone driving the car with your permission) may cause to someone else’s property.
-Usually, this means damage to someone else’s car, but it also includes damage to lamp posts, telephone poles, fences, buildings or other structures your car hit.
+Usually, this means damage to someone else’s car, but it also includes damage to lamp posts, telephone poles, fences, buildings or other structures your car hits.

 This coverage pays for damage to your car resulting from a collision with another car, object or as a result of flipping over.
 It also covers damage caused by potholes.
 Collision coverage is generally sold with a deductible of $250 to $1000—the higher your deductible, the lower your premium.
 Even if you are at fault for the accident, your collision coverage will reimburse you for the costs of repairing your car, minus the deductible.
 If you’re not at fault, your insurance company may try to recover the amount they paid you from the other driver’s insurance company.
 If they are successful, you’ll also be reimbursed for the deductible.